HariSekhon/Knowledge-Base/circleci.md

 https://circleci.com/

-One of the OG hosted CI/CD systems.
+One of the original hosted CI/CD systems.

 Good UI but expensive, and undercut by GitHub Actions.

-Not good for multi-jobs per repo compared to [GitHub Actions](actions.md) which has overtaken it.
+Not good for multi-jobs per repo compared to [GitHub Actions](github-actions.md) which has overtaken it.

 Docker Layer Caching costs 200 credits per job - 20 minutes of build time charges to save 3-5 minutes of actual Docker building in-job.
 WTF.